-Subsequently, on March 14, 2019, the Working Group published a position statement recommending a switch from the EONIA rate to the €STR rate.
-The position statement also set out the method for determining the spread between the €STR and the EONIA rate, which was then calculated and indicated by the European Central Bank at 8.5 base points.
-As a result, the EMMI has announced the discontinuation of EONIA rate development as of January 3, 2022.
-In response to ongoing changes and potential disruptions to the functioning of financial markets in the EU that could pose a systemic risk to the financial system in the EU, the European Commission has designated by law, on the basis of the BMR Regulation, a statutory substitute for EONIA.
+In response to ongoing changes and potential disruptions to the functioning of financial markets in the EU that could pose a systemic risk to the financial system in the EU, the European Commission has designated by law, on the basis of the BMR Regulation, a statutory substitute for EONIA12.
 The European Commission has indicated the €STR benchmark in such a way that, as of January 3, 2022, this substitute, together with an adjustment of 0.085, will be applied by law in all contracts and financial instruments which referred to EONIA.

-Consequences of the changes:
+Consequences of the changes

-The LIBOR and EONIA interest rate benchmarks disappearing according to the above schedules have been or are being replaced by the RFR Rates or forward benchmark rates, as appropriate, relevant for the currency of the contract.
-A number of working groups working under the supervision of the competent financial regulators have been laboring on determining new alternative rates to replace LIBOR and EONIA in the future.
-The purpose of such an indication was to determine RFRs which, after adding an appropriate adjustment (spread), would ensure economic equivalence of the value of the base rate used in a given contract or financial instrument.
+The LIBOR and EONIA benchmark interest rate indices disappearing according to the above schedules are to be replaced by the RFR Indices or forward benchmark rates relevant for the currency of the contract.
+A number of working groups working under the supervision of the competent financial regulators have been laboring on identifying new alternative indices to replace LIBOR and EONIA in the future.
+The purpose of such an indication was to determine RFRs which, after adding an appropriate adjustment (spread), would ensure economic invariability of the value of the base rate used in a given contract or financial instrument.
 The mechanism for determining the adjustment may result from contractual provisions or other actions appropriate to the contractual relationship, or from applicable laws, recommendations, or the designation made by a specific entity, which regulate the procedure in such cases.
-As a rule, the Bank determines the adjustment value based on a methodology similar to that published in the Bloomberg "IBOR Fallback Rate Adjustments Rule Book."
+In principle, when determining the value of the adjustment, the Bank relies on a methodology analogous to the one published in the Bloomberg "IBOR Fallback Rate Adjustments Rule Book" According to this methodology the adjustment is calculated as the median of the differences, for a period of 5 years or less (if the substituted benchmark or alternative benchmark was calculated for a shorter period).
+The Bank also does not rule out determining the value of the adjustment based on other mechanisms previously agreed with the Customer

-According to that methodology, the adjustment is calculated as the median of differences for a period of 5 years or less (if the replaced benchmark or alternative rate was calculated for a shorter period).
-The Bank also does not rule out determining the value of the adjustment based on other mechanisms previously agreed with the Customer This means that a potential customer of the Bank should feel no economic difference between the LIBOR and EONIA benchmark used until then and the new RFR Rate.
-For specific currencies, the Bank will apply the following RFR Rates:
+This means that a potential customer of the Bank should feel no economic difference between the LIBOR and EONIA benchmark used until then and the new RFR Index.
+For specific currencies, the Bank will apply the following RFR Indices:

-- LIBOR USD SOFR
+- LIBOR USD →SOFR

-- LIBOR CHF SARON
+- LIBOR CHF → SARON

-- LIBOR GBP SONIA
+- GBP LIBOR → SONIA

-- LIBOR JPY TONAR
+- JPY LIBOR → TONAR

-- EUR LIBOR EURIBOR (for credit products) or €STR (for deposits)
+- EUR LIBOR → EURIBOR (for credit products) or €STR (for deposits)